duffcodester/hm/README.md

 -  Add schema info to challenge model files as in parent model files.
 (Can't remember the command.)
 -  Could use some rspec test refactoring.
 -  1/1/13 - Changed challenges point_value to int datatype and associated validations.
 Working on trying to display challenges from db.
 Changed create_challenge_path to new_challenge_path since route was redundant.
 Link to Browse challenges displays all challenges in db in ordered list.
+-  1/2/13 - One thing to consider is we will have two versions of the database, one local and one on heroku.
+We can pull and push but it overwrites the existing one on either end as far as I can tell right now.

 ## Acceptance Criteria ##
 NYS  = not yet started